lovvedit/lovvedit/README.md

 ## Introduction

-lovvedit is a website to recommend others stuff (books, movies, tv shows, etc) you, well, *loved*.
+lovvedit is a website to recommend others stuff (books, movies, tv shows, etc) you, well, loved.
 So, for example, when you run out of shows to binge-watch, you can go here and read what other people enjoyed and maybe give those things a try.